ax-va/Advanced-JavaScript-Course-Khan-2024/terms.md

 the value of `this` inside the function for the current function call, a reference to the outer environment, and also arguments passed to the function.

+**Hoisting = variables and functions can be accessed *before* their actual declaration**

 **ECMAScript**

 JavaScript is standardized as ECMAScript by the *Ecma International* standards organization.
 Within Ecma International, the *Technical Committee 39* (TC39) is responsible for developing the JavaScript language.

-**stack overflow = an error that is thrown when the stack gets filled up to its limit and can no longer hold more entries**
+**Stack overflow = an error that is thrown when the stack gets filled up to its limit and can no longer hold more entries**

 1. *Call stack*